 Since the Accession of Cyprus in the EU in May 2004, Cyprus amended its tax legislation in order to comply with the acquis communautaire.
 On the 1st of January 2003, the amended tax legislation was enforced.
 There is no longer a distinction between local and international business companies.
 For tax purposes, all companies are treated the same and the tax rate of 12.50% is applicable on their net profit.

 The first step in any registration of a Cyprus Company is to give the company a name.
-A name or names, must therefore be submitted to the Cyprus Registrar of Companies for approval.
+A name or names must therefore be submitted to the Cyprus Registrar of Companies for approval.
 This can take between 3 – 6 working days.
-Once approval has been received, it is possible to proceed onto the next step which is the actual Cyprus company formation.
+Once approval has been received, it is possible to proceed to the next step which is the actual Cyprus company formation.
 The process of registration of a Cyprus company takes a further 5 to 8 working days.

-To start the registration of company in Cyprus process we require a completed questionnaire to be submitted to us by e-mail together with the following documents:
+To start the registration of a company in Cyprus process we require a completed questionnaire to be submitted to us by e-mail together with the following documents:

 a) Where the shareholders of the company are natural persons, then in respect of each shareholder the following will be required: